 Rough Polish (Kaji-Togi)

 At this stage, the large volume of steel left around the edge for the process of yaki-ire must be removed, and the blade and tang are given their final geometry.
 The blade is much harder than is was during the rough shaping stage and steel cannot be removed with any metal tools.
-A combination of natural and artificial waterstones as well as a human powered carborundum wheel are necessary for this process.
+A combination of natural and artificial waterstones are necessary for this process.

 Care is taken to refine each part of the blade geometry and bring the planes into proper alignment and proportion beginning with coarse stones and quicker removal and ending with very fine stones and subtle adjustments.
 Tagane-ha (chisel edge) is a common technique for establishing the centre line of the edge.
 Both sides of the edge are honed away on a 45 degree angle and then the excess material in between the edge and the spine is removed, similar to the method of using a sen to set the pre-quench geometry after forging.

 Once the fittings and scabbard are complete, the blade is given its final polish.
-Depending on the condition of the blade, the last used stone is repeated again to ensure there are no new scratches from the workshop and then finer and finer stones are used to complete the finish.
-The last steps are carried out with Japanese waterstones which cause the hamon and other steel activity to show up against the body of the blade.
-The blade is carefully cleaned and oiled frequently for the first few days after polishing.
+Depending on the condition of the blade, the last used stone (#300, #500, or #700) is repeated again to check that there are no new scratches from the workshop and then finer and finer stones are used to complete the finish.